cms-patatrack/patatrack-website/wiki/cuda2sycl_rules.md

 4. Everything is ready!
 5. (optional) If you want to run code on an integrated Intel GPU while using WSL, you'll need a specific set of drivers and an additional installation package which can be found in [this repository](https://github.com/intel/compute-runtime/blob/master/WSL.md).

+## Flags at compile time
+To see all the default falgs used, compile with ```-v```.
+Among those there are some math flags for optimization that can be disabled with ``` -fp-model=precise -fimf-arch-consistency=true -no-fma ```.
+Kernels usually are compiled at runtime once the device is chosen, but it is also possible to compile ahead of time if the device on which the program will run is already known.
+An example is the following to compile for the CPU and GPU on _olice-05_: ```-fsycl-targets=spir64_x86_64,spir64_gen -Xsycl-target-backend=spir64_gen "-device xe_hp_sdv"```

 ## Execution model

 |            CUDA            |          SYCL           |